Discovery Continuity Problems

 - The reimagination of the Enterprise bridge includes a corridor behind the aft consoles and a second exit that the actual Enterprise never had (the second exit was added in 2271).
 This has story relevance because in TOS there were situations when the only door was blocked.

 - It becomes clear in "Such Sweet Sorrow II" that the reimagined Enterprise has to be considerably larger than the TOS ship.
 Most obviously, the countless shuttles must have been stored somewhere.

 - The reimagined Enterprise also has phaser emplacements on the top of the saucer hull, whereas the classic ship could fire them only from the lower sensor dome.
 We may argue that the latter is a design flaw because of the lacking coverage in a battle and that the original ship might have had them too and we just didn't see them.
 Still, it remains a discrepancy.

 - The reimagined Enterprise has repair drones that tend to hull damage, as seen in "Such Sweet Sorrow II".
-It is possible that these were available in classic Trek too and were just never shown or mentioned.
+It is possible that these were available in classic Trek too and were just never shown or mentioned in 600 episodes.
 Rather than a hard error, this is a statistical problem, with the figures telling us that repair drones likely don't exist in classic Trek.

 - A forcefield as it is apparently permanently in place to seal the shuttlebay on the Discovery did not exist at all in TOS.
 The shuttlebay of the pre-reimagined Enterprise was explicitly shown or mentioned to be pressurized or depressurized on several occasions.